 How Do You Start Meal Planning?

-If you’re not sure where to start with planning your meals, you can make it easy by taking stock of what is in your kitchen.
+If you’re not sure how to start planning your meals, you can make it easy by taking stock of what is in your kitchen.
 Take note of everything in your pantry and refrigerator, write it down, and see what meals you can make from those ingredients.

 How Detailed Should Your Meal Plans Be?

-Once you have started noting down some meals you would like to make during the week, try to be as detailed as possible.
+Once you have started listing some meals you would like to make during the week, try to be as detailed as possible.
 If you think you will have leftovers from a chicken dinner in order to have lunch for 2-3 days, note that in the plan!

 This helps you reduce how many lunches you need to prepare, which further saves you a lot of time when it comes time to prepare your different meals for the week.